 The chorus is

 Bangun tidur.
-Tidur lagi.
+Tidur lagi.which means

 Bangun lagi.
 Tidur lagi.